Owhizkid/ALX-pre_course/README.md

 My first readme
-All thanks to tutor God's Time
+All thanks to My amazing tutors